wd5gnr/Elf-RcForth/readme.md

 So now, when FILL executes, it is going to wipe out your command line, so 10 2 + . is going to disappear.
 In this case, the zero gracefully ends it, but in other cases, not so much!

+As long as your input stream stays "ahead" of the changes, you should be OK but be careful.

 XXXX

 SEE emits all integers as unsigned with 0x or 0# prefixes to faciliate reloading correctly